-Lactating mothers spend several hours a day sitting with their babies in their hands.
-The baby’s weight may strain their backs.
-Yoga practice can improve posture and flexibility, helping your overall health (1).
-Various yoga poses can help stretch and strengthen the overused muscles of the back and neck for nursing mothers.
-However, consult your gynecologist before starting any form of exercise after delivery.
+Yoga for breastfeeding women can be extremely beneficial as they spend several hours a day holding their newborns in their arms.
+If you are a lactating mother, baby’s weight may strain your back; therefore, practicing yoga can improve your posture and flexibility, helping your overall health (1).
+Various yoga postures can help you stretch and strengthen your worn-out back and neck muscles.
+However, before beginning any activity after delivery, you should consult your gynecologist.

 Benefits Of Yoga For Nursing Mothers

 Yoga is a form of mild exercise and could provide the following benefits to mothers (2).

 - Improves general fitness

 - Improves energy levels